-Prior to joining the Centre, Judy had a career in nursing, midwifery and heath visiting and has several qualifications under her belt including a BA Honours in Complementary Therapies and a First Class Honours degree in Fine Art.
+Prior to joining the Centre, Judy had a career in nursing, midwifery and heath visiting and has several qualifications under her belt including a BA Honours in Complementary Therapies and an Honours degree in Fine Art.

 Stefan started full time work at Mount Vernon in 1996 – although before that he helped occasionally with translation work, editing and various one-off projects.
 He has written several books on the remedies, including The Bach Remedies Workbook, Principles of the Bach Flower Remedies and Bloom.

 Stefan created the Bach Centre’s Level 1 Distance Learning Programme and set up the Centre’s teacher-training programmes.
 He oversees educational and assessment standards for all Bach Centre-approved courses world wide, and is in overall charge of the Bach Foundation International Register.